 Arriving and staying in El Calafate

 Most of the tourists arrive by air from Buenos Aires or Ushuaïa.
 Steven and I however reached the city by bus after crossing borders from Chile.
 The bus station which is quite central, is also surrounded by many hotels and hostels.
 We got a lost while looking for the hostel we had chosen and that we unfortunately never found.
-We therefore stayed in one of the few hostels that was still open and empty as the season in this part of the country had already started to decrease drastically.
-No need to say we loved that !
+We therefore stayed in one of the few hostels that was still open.
+It was empty as the tourism in this part of the country had already started to decrease drastically.
+No need to say we loved the peace!

-There are many ways to visit the glacier such as taking a tour that includes transfers, a boat tour and/or glacier walk.
+There are many ways to visit the glacier.
+Tour agencies include transfers, a boat tour and/or glacier walk.
 Argentina has become so expensive, many extra activities are out of budget for backpackers, so we decided to only visit the park and hitch-hike there and back to save 500 ARS each, the price of the return ticket for the shuttle transfer…

-Hitch-hiking was not as easy as we thought but after 1.30 hrs walking out-of-town followed by a “gang” of 7 street dogs barking at cars and getting into fights with other “house dogs”, we finally got picked up by 3 Argentinians and arrived on site before 11 am.
+Hitch-hiking was not as easy as we thought.
+After 1.30 hours walking out-of-town, followed by a “gang” of 7 street dogs barking at cars and getting into fights with other “house dogs”, we finally got picked up by 3 Argentinians and arrived on site before 11 am.

 As they dropped us at the car park, the trio from Bariloche told us we had to take a free shuttle to the glacier.
-Now, I knew there was also a 1 hour hike but stupidly thought we would start the trail were the shuttle would drop us off.
-Such a beginner mistake !
-We indeed arrived right in front of the glacier and didn’t have the chance to build up excitement while walking towards the huge wall of ice.
+We Knew there was a 1 hour hike but stupidly thought we would start the trail were the shuttle would drop us off.
+Such a beginner mistake!
+We arrived right in front of the glacier and didn’t have the chance to build up excitement while walking towards the huge wall of ice.

-The site is well structured thanks to several walkways that offer different levels and vary the angles to admire the glacier.
-But seriously, what else would we expect when the entrance fee is as humongous as Perito Moreno’s size… Once again, Argentina is not ashamed to overcharge foreigners.
+The site is well structured thanks to several walkways.
+They offer different levels and vary the angles to admire the glacier.
+But seriously, what else would we expect when the entrance fee is as humongous as Perito Moreno glacier’s size… Once again, Argentina is not ashamed to overcharge foreigners.